-But the U.S. does not have a plausible way to remove the current regime by force.
-A ground invasion of Iran for such a purpose is beyond the capabilities of the American military at this time-and would be an unwise undertaking in any event.
+But the US does not have a plausible way to remove the current regime by force.
+A ground invasion of Iran for such a purpose is beyond the American military's capabilities at this time-and would be an unwise undertaking in any event.
 The long history of attempts to remove regimes by air attack alone without the threat of a ground invasion offers no examples of success.
-The odds of Iran becoming the first proof of the possibility of regime change from the air approach zero because the regime has worked so very hard to defend in advance against precisely such a scenario.
-The best the U.S. could hope for would be to wreck the Islamic Republic's ability to operate well, force it to focus on surviving and maintaining control over its population, and gradually attrite its leaders and fighting abilities.
-The regime would still be able to conduct attacks, both conventional and unconventional, around the region for some time even during such an air campaign.
-It could of course conduct terrorist operations globally as well as it has tried to do before.54 The top of the escalation ladder looks very unpleasant for the U.S.
+The odds of Iran becoming the first successful regime change from the air approach zero because the regime has worked so hard to defend in advance against precisely such a scenario.

+The best the US could hope for would be to wreck the Islamic Republic's ability to operate well, force it to focus on surviving and maintaining control over its population, and gradually attrit its leaders and fighting abilities.
+The regime could still conduct attacks, both conventional and unconventional, around the region for some time even during such an air campaign.
+It could of course conduct terrorist operations globally as well, as it has tried to do before.54 The top of the escalation ladder looks unpleasant for the US.

-It looks even more unpleasant for the leaders of the Islamic Republic, of course.
+Of course, it looks even more unpleasant for the leaders of the Islamic Republic.
 They would be losing the governmental structures, security forces, economy, and society that they have labored to build for so long even if they did not lose power.
 They would have to fear constantly that their people might ultimately tire of their rule in the face of so much pain and deprivation.
-Their abilities to export the revolution and support their allies and proxies-and, thereby, retain the regional influence that matters so much to them-would be seriously degraded.
+Their abilities to export the revolution and support their allies and proxies-and, thereby, retain the regional influence that matters so much to them would be seriously degraded.
 They would likely avoid an escalation path that they believed might lead to this situation until they felt they had no option but to embrace it.

-They might also embrace it rather than surrender, The current generation of Iranian leaders, especially in the IRGC, all fought in the Iran-Iraq War.
+However, they might also embrace it rather than surrender.
+The current generation of Iranian leaders, especially in the IRGC, all fought in the Iran-Iraq War.
 They experienced conflict against an enemy with far superior technology who was willing to attack their cities with rockets and chemical weapons.
-Faced with such terrible odds and such a ruthless enemy the IRGC resorted to religious fervor and almost metaphysical arguments to keep pushing for continuing the war despite unbearable losses and with no prospect of victory.
-The Supreme Leader and the IRGC commanders today are working hard to reinvigorate the revolutionary spirit in Iranian society as their primary response to the "maximum pressure" campaign.
-55 The likelihood that they will succeed is less important than what that fact tells us about their mentality.
-As they approach the ends of their careers (and, in the aging Supreme Leader's case, life) they seem determined to return to the mindset that guided them through the Iran-Iraq War.
-That fact does not bode well for assessments that they will make rational decisions when faced with truly existential attacks.
+Faced with such terrible odds and such a ruthless enemy, the IRGC resorted to religious fervor and almost metaphysical arguments to keep pushing for continuing the war despite unbearable losses and with no prospect of victory.

+The supreme leader and the IRGC commanders today are working hard to reinvigorate the revolutionary spirit in Iranian society as their primary response to the "maximum pressure" campaign.55 The likelihood that they will succeed is less important than what that fact tells us about their mentality.
+As they approach the ends of their careers (and, in the aging supreme leader's case, life), they seem determined to return to the mindset that guided them through the Iran-Iraq War.
+That does not bode well for assessments that they will make rational decisions when faced with truly existential attacks.
 Limited American military strikes against Iran itself are therefore unlikely to deter continued Iranian kinetic operations or escalations.
-The regime will not believe that the U.S. can destroy it until the U.S. is well along the path to doing so, and possibly not even then.
-Attacks that clearly lack such an aim may alter the shape of future Iranian kinetic operations or escalation (as the multinational maritime operation and U.S. deployments to the region may have done), but will not likely stop them.
+The regime will not believe the US can destroy it until the US is well along the path to doing so-and possibly not even then.
+Attacks that clearly lack such an aim may alter the shape of future Iranian kinetic operations or escalation (as the multinational maritime operation and US deployments to the region may have done) but will not likely stop them.